52North/SOS/README.md

 Docker images are automatically deployed to [Docker Hub](https://hub.docker.com/r/52north/sos).

 The configuration is located in `/etc/sos`.
 The directory is per default a volume and when no other directory is mounted (see also the [Docker documentation](https://docs.docker.com/storage/) for pre-populated volumes) a default configuration using H2 is used.
-This default installation uses the admin credentials `admin:admin`.
+This default installation uses the admin credentials `admin:password`.
 If you want to install the SOS, you have to mount a empty directory instead of the default volume.

 The cache file is located in `/var/lib/jetty/webapps/ROOT/tmp`.
 The directory is per default a volume.